 - 1. Achieving a total return, consistent with prudent investment management, greater than the earnings assumption for the Plan in order to satisfy long-term plan liabilities and maintaining an acceptable funded ratio is the primary goal of the Plan.
 The total return target is 7.25% net of fees compounded annually, which considers the actuarial rate of return of 7.25%.
 Total return, as used herein, includes income plus realized and unrealized gains and losses on Plan assets.
 In addition, assets of the Plan shall be invested to ensure that principal is preserved and enhanced over time. - 2.
-The total return for the overall Plan shall meet or exceed the Plan's Policy Index (as described in Appendix I).
+The total return for the overall Plan shall meet or exceed the Plan's Policy Index (as described in Appendix I\).
 As a secondary comparison, the Plan shall also be compared with comparable public pension funds as represented by the Consultants Public Pension Fund peer group universe (IF Universe), with the understanding that the Plan's funded status and overall investment risk profile may differ from the average public pension fund in that universe. - 3.
 Total portfolio risk exposure and risk-adjusted returns will be regularly evaluated and compared with a universe of similar funds for the Plan and each investment manager.
 Total portfolio risk exposure should generally rank in the mid-range of comparable funds.
 Risk-adjusted returns are expected to consistently rank in the top-half of comparable funds. - 4.
 The Retirement Board is aware that there may be deviations from these performance targets.
 Normally, results are evaluated over a three- to five-year time horizon, but shorter-term results will be regularly reviewed and earlier action taken if in the best interest of the Plan.

 Investment managers shall exceed the return of the designated benchmark index noted below and rank in the top-half of the appropriate asset class and style universe.
-Asset Class Benchmark Asset Class Universe Style Universe Domestic Large Cap Equity S&P 500, Russell 1000 Growth or Value Index Equity Funds Large Core, Growth or Value Domestic SMID Cap Equity Russell 2500 Growth or Value Index Equity Funds SMID CAP Universe Developed Int'l Equity MSCI EAFE Index Developed Int'l Equity Funds NA Emerging Int'l Equity MSCI Emerging Markets Free Emerging Int'l Equity Funds NA Domestic Fixed Income BarCap Aggregate Fixed Income Funds Core Bonds, Core Plus Bonds Emerging Market Debt - Local Currency JP Morgan GBI-EM Global Diversified International Fixed Income Funds Emerging Market Fixed Income Real Estate NCREIF Real Estate Funds NA S&P 500 Index S&P 500 S&P 500 NA Global Tactical Asset Allocation 60% MSCI World Half Hedge (net of dividend) & 40% Citigroup WGBI Index Half Hedged NA NA Private Equity Cambridge Private Equity NA NA Hedge Fund of Funds HFRI Fund of Funds NA NA Real Assets TBD based on manager NA NA
+Asset Class Benchmark Asset Class Universe Style Universe Domestic Large Cap Equity S&P 500, Russell 1000 Growth or Value Index Equity Funds Large Core, Growth or Value Domestic SMID Cap Equity Russell 2500 Growth or Value Index Equity Funds SMID CAP Universe Developed Int'l Equity MSCI EAFE Index Developed Int'l Equity Funds NA Int'l Small Cap Equity MSCI EAFE Small Cap Index NA NA Emerging Int'l Equity MSCI Emerging Markets Free Emerging Int'l Equity Funds NA Domestic Fixed Income BC Aggregate Fixed Income Funds Core Bonds, Core Plus Bonds Absolute Return Fixed Income BC Multiverse Int'l Fixed Income Funds NA Real Estate NCREIF Real Estate Funds NA Global Tactical Asset Allocation 60% MSCI ACWI & 40% Citigroup WGBI Index NA NA Private Equity Cambridge Private Equity NA NA Hedge Fund of Funds HFRI Fund of Funds NA NA Liquid Alternatives TBD based on manager NA NA Real Assets TBD based on manager NA NA